GauDan-2005/lunacal-task/README.md

 - **React**: For building the interactive user interface and managing component states.
 - **Tailwind CSS**: For styling the app with utility-first classes, enabling responsive designs and smooth animations.
-- **JavaScript**: For handling dynamic behavior and user interactions.
+- **JavaScript**: For handling dynamic behaviour and user interactions.
 - **File API**: For handling file uploads and dynamically adding images.
 - **SVG Icons**: For scalable and customizable icons used in navigation controls.
 - **Vite**: As the build tool for fast development with hot module replacement and efficient bundling.